kingO1989/geojsonconverter/README.md

 ## About

-A back end application that convert google search api json result into to a GEOJSON format servic.
+A back end application that convert google search api json result into a GEOJSON format.

 ## Tech stack